 The provisions of Part 7 providing for the qualification of foreign Limited Liability Companies is intended to eliminate the concern raised by Means v.
 Olympia [sic] Royalties, 115 S.W.2d 468 (Tex.
 Civ.
-App.-Ft.
-Worth 1938 [writ dism'd]), as to whether a Texas court would honor the limitation of liability of a foreign business entity.
+App.
+1938), as to whether a Texas court would honor the limitation of liability of a foreign business entity.
 Moreover, the definition of "Foreign Limited Liability Company" is sufficiently broad to provide for the qualification of any business entity affording limited liability, not entitled to qualify under another statute, whether or not characterized as a limited liability company.
-779
+649